marcosjom/lib-auframework-app-src/README.md

 # lib-auframework-app-src

 Library to build mobile and desktop apps in C++.
+It provides abstraction layers to be used by auframework-based projects.

 This library depends of:

 - lib-auframework-media-src
 - lib-auframework-src
-- lib-nbframework-src
+- sys-nbframework-src

+# Spanish Language

+Created by Marcos Ortega.

+This library was designed in spanish, intended to be used by latin-american university students to build academic and professional projects.

+sys-nbframework-src is an english and professionally-intended evolition of this library.

 # Deprecated